jimblackler/usejson/README.md

 The parser is ported from the reference JavaScript JSON5 parser;
 [json5](https://github.com/json5/json5).

-The library also provides a simple adapter to load these Java objects into `org.json` JSON objects.
+Parser output is compatible with `org.json.JSONObject.wrap`, allowing output to be easily converted into `org.json` JSON objects.
 This allows JSON5 files to be used in applications written for `org.json` types; allowing comments, unquoted keys, and more.

 The library is written by [Jim Blackler](mailto:jimblackler@gmail.com) and offered under the Apache 2.0 license.